Everyone Counts: Learning to Listen, Learning to Belong

 When misunderstandings or tensions arose, they were addressed openly through dialogue.
 These moments became learning points, highlighting the importance of empathy, accountability, and respect in building inclusive communities.
 Participants discovered that inclusion is not about avoiding conflict, but about navigating it with care and openness.

-Through these shared experiences, participants gained a deeper understanding of how small actions — listening, adjusting communication, making space for others — can have a meaningful impact.
+Through these shared experiences, participants gained a deeper understanding of how small actions, such as listening, adjusting communication, and making space for others, can have a meaningful impact.

 Creativity as a Common Language